JimLynx/CI-MS1-Explore-Ireland/README.md

 ### Project barriers and the solutions

 > - Bootstrap carousel works fine on desktop views with landscape images, but on mobile created large white space underneath.
 I overcame this by centering the carousel on mobile devices, and giving it a soft background in line with colour palette.
 > - About Section 'cards' were aligning fine, but uneven bottom according to how much text entered in each.
-Overcame by researching online and finding a workable solution on Stack Overflow using Boostrap's d-flex and flex-fill values.
+Overcame by researching online and finding a workable solution on Stack Overflow using Bootstrap's d-flex and flex-fill values.
 > - Contact form was not being responsive on smaller laptop views.
-To overcome this, I included the form in a Boostrap Grid layout.
+To overcome this, I included the form in a Bootstrap Grid layout.

 ---